JohnHellewell/CS_452/AISQL/README.md

 - Beetleweight 3lb: Orbit, a 4WD Beater Bar with a self-righting arm and a 4140 hardened steel spinner, also with 35 ranking points."

 ## Unsuccessful Query:
 When the query results were zero, instead of answering "there were no robots" or "no teams matched that description", ChatGPT seemed to be confused.
 Even when I explicitly told it in the instruction line "If the query result is blank, it is not by mistake.
 That was the query result", it still was confused as to what to do.
-Perhaps this was due to using a zero shot approach.
+This happened when using both a zero shot approach, and a single domain double shot approach.

+### Zero Shot
 Question: "Which teams have less than three robots?"

 Answer: "The query result is blank."

+### Single Domain Double Shot
+How many robots have greater than 60 rating points?

+Answer: There were no results for the given query.